 B. Proprietary Interest

 Charities: For an NGO to receive tax exemption as a charity, the Revenue Commission requires a clause providing that all income and property of the organization are to be applied solely toward its charitable main objects.
-In addition, according to the Revenue Commissioners, the donation should generally be at arm's-length and with no strings attached.
-Although the donor may advise, the use of the donation is subject only to the charity's governing instrument.
+In addition, according to the Revenue Commissioners, donations should generally be at arm's-length and with no strings attached.
+Although the donor may provide advice, the use of the donation is subject only to the charity's governing instrument.
 Finally, donors cannot receive benefits, other than such nominal or incidental ones as newsletters, in exchange for donations.
 Examples of prohibited benefits include free tickets and preferential rights of entry to prestigious events.

 C. Dissolution

-Non-charities: Upon its dissolution, a non-charitable NGO's remaining assets will be distributed according to the governing instrument.
+Other NGOs: Upon its dissolution, a non-charitable NGO's remaining assets will be distributed according to the governing instrument.

 D. Activities